 Welcome to L.A.
 CAPRA!

 The Los Angeles Community Academic Partnership for Research in Aging (L.A.
-CAPRA) Center is a collaboration between the University of California Los Angeles (UCLA), Charles Drew University, City of Los Angeles Department of Aging (DOA), and Partners in Care Foundation.
-The L.A.
-CAPRA Center was created in 2010 with a grant from the National Institute on Aging (NIA).
+CAPRA) is a collaboration between the University of California Los Angeles (UCLA), Charles Drew University, City of Los Angeles Department of Aging (DOA), and Partners in Care Foundation.
+L.A.
+CAPRA was created in 2010 with a grant from the National Institute on Aging (NIA).

 Our unique academic–community partnership is rooted in deep mutual respect and a shared vision for implementing and testing practical evidence-based interventions to empower older adults to stay as active and healthy as possible.
-With our interdisciplinary scientific team and vast network of community partners, the L.A.
-CAPRA Center provides critical infrastructure to facilitate and implement community-partnered research across the (arguably) largest and most ethnically diverse urban center in the United States.
+With our interdisciplinary scientific team and vast network of community partners, L.A.
+CAPRA provides critical infrastructure to facilitate and implement community-partnered research across the (arguably) largest and most ethnically diverse urban center in the United States.
 With partner Multipurpose Senior Centers in every single council district (15) across Los Angeles – we have potential to reach 669,747 seniors aged sixty years and older with our innovative programs.